tguerin/newton/README.md

 ---

 **Note:** This package is under active development, and breaking changes might be introduced in future versions until a stable 1.0.0 release.
 Please review the [changelog](CHANGELOG.md) when updating versions.

-*Disclaimer: This package is not affiliated with or endorsed by any third-party trademarks mentioned in the examples of particle effects.*